 - go with you to meetings with your family, however you define family.

 Our health and well-being programs come in many forms, like our weekly community groups and our mentorship and peer leadership programs.

-To learn more about how our programs can help you, please stop by our intake office, Monday to Friday from 10:00 am to 6:00 pm, at Room 2070, Sherbourne Health, 333 Sherbourne Street, Toronto, Ontario.
+We’re in Room 2070 at Sherbourne Health, 333 Sherbourne Street, Toronto, Ontario.
 You can also reach us at 416-324-5077 or email us at firstname.lastname@example.org.